Synthetixio/synpress/README.md

 - New npm node module release
 - New GitHub packages node module release
 - New GitHub release (tagged) created with changelog from commit messages

+### Using on a cypress environment.

+- add the varibles on the cypress configuration environment.
+- setupMetamask on the files you intended to use metamask.

+### Known Issues

+CI/CD - setup metamask on beforeAll on the first test will cause failure.